 When is it safe to exercise after my cancer diagnosis?
-Join us to discuss the hesitations, precautions, and benefits of exercise throughout the different stages of your diagnosis and treatment.
+This session addresses the hesitations, precautions, and benefits of exercise throughout the different stages of cancer diagnosis and treatment.

-Everyone is welcome and encouraged to attend this session.
+Everyone is welcome and encouraged to watch this session.
 It is especially relevant for: current/former guests of Sorrentino’s Compassion House; cancer patients/survivors; family, friends, and caregivers of cancer patients/survivors; and medical professionals/students.

 Christy has been practicing in various locations in Alberta and the UK since 1999.
 She graduated with a Bachelor of Science in Physical Therapy in 1999 and hasn’t looked back since.
 She has studied under Dr. Aung, completing her Certificate in Medical Acupuncture from the University of Alberta and is Gunn IMS certified.
 She studied Graston Technique and has gone on to specialize in Oncology Rehabilitation, becoming certified in lymphatic therapy and earning her specialization in Oncology Rehabiltation from the Physiological Oncology Rehabilitation Institute in Denver, CO.
 Through her physical therapy journey, she has learned that the journey never ends but is a series of beginnings that lead you to places you never thought you would go, and she brings this edge to all of her patient interactions.